seanreed1111/sql-recipes/recipes.md

 You want to ignore certain groups of data based on the outcome of aggregate functions or grouping actions.
 In effect, you’d really like another WHERE clause to work after the GROUP BY clause, providing criteria at the group or aggregate level.

 Solution
 SQL provides the HAVING clause to apply criteria to grouped data.
-For our recipe, we solve the problem of finding minimum, average, and maximum salary for people performing the same job in each of the departments in the employee table.
+For our recipe, we solve the problem of finding MINimum, average, and MAXimum salary for people perforMINg the same job in each of the departments in the employee table.
 Importantly, we only want to see these aggregate values WHERE more than one person performs the same job in a given department.
 The next SQL statement uses an expression in the HAVING clause to solve our problem.

-SELECT department_id, job_id, min(salary), avg(salary), max(salary), count(*) FROM employee
+SELECT department_id, job_id, MIN(salary), AVG(salary), MAX(salary), count(*) FROM employee
-group by department_id, job_id having count(*) > 1;
+GROUP BY department_id, job_id having count(*) > 1;

 The HAVING clause criteria can be arbitrarily complex, so you can use multiple criteria of different sorts.

-SELECT department_id, job_id, min(salary), avg(salary), max(salary), count(*) FROM employee
+SELECT department_id, job_id, MIN(salary), AVG(salary), MAX(salary), count(*) FROM employee
-group by department_id, job_id having count(*) > 1
+GROUP BY department_id, job_id having count(*) > 1
-and min(salary) between 2500 and 17000 and avg(salary) != 5000
+and MIN(salary) between 2500 and 17000 and AVG(salary) != 5000
-and max(salary)/min(salary) < 2;
+and MAX(salary)/MIN(salary) < 2;

 ---
 Working with Per-Group and Overall Summary Values Simultaneously